Insurance · May 09, 2023

 As a person's net worth grows, so does the complexity of their financial picture.
 In many cases, this complexity can come from owning either a high-value home or multiple homes.

-With higher-value homes—and what's stored inside them—come a greater need to ensure they're adequately covered for the risks associated with homeownership.
+With higher-value homes—and what's stored inside them—comes a greater need to ensure they're adequately covered for the risks associated with homeownership.
 Here are some things to consider.

 Owning multiple homes

 If you're a high-net-worth individual, you may own more than one piece of property—which could include a higher-value home.
 Most insurers define higher-value homes at $1 million and above, although the lower end can vary by location.
-Generally speaking, high-net-worth homeowners are more comfortable with and often carry higher deductibles of around $10,000 or more.
+In our experience, high-net-worth homeowners are more comfortable with and often carry higher deductibles of around $10,000 or more.

 There are specific insurers who specialize in this segment both in the standard markets—including PURE Insurance, Chubb and AIG—as well as excess markets, like Lloyd's of London.